At some point or the other, we all have wondered: what is wrong with me? If you are among the ones searching for answers, read on!

 The messages we receive from our cultural environment around mental well-being make us think that there’s something wrong with us if we’re not happy.
 Mental illnesses carry the socio-cultural stigma and give us the impression that we’re weak or just unable to ‘do life right’ if we’re struggling.

 All those activities, which were once enjoyable, become wearisome.
-“My friends wonder what’s wrong with me when I don’t want to hang out with them,” said one of the people seeking mental health counseling with a therapist.
+“My friends wonder what’s wrong with me when I don’t want to hang out with them,” said one of the people seeking mental health counselling with a therapist.

 In the times of social media, when we are constantly exposed to unreal perfectionism, feelings of inadequacy are on rising.
 Also, in this era of instant gratification, we have become so impatient that it has led to unceasing resentments and subsequently anxieties and depression.